Download the user manual, read FAQs, or contact us if you need more help.

 To SAVE a new Favorite setting to any of the 8 on-board slots:

-If you are controlling Volante via MIDI, you have access to 300 presets available via MIDI Program Change through either the 5-pin DIN MIDI IN port or through the EXP jack set to PRESET, SPEED, or TRANSPORT mode.
+If you are controlling Volante via MIDI, you have access to 300 presets available via MIDI Program Change through either the 5-pin DIN MIDI IN port, the USB-mini port, or through the EXP jack set to PRESET, SPEED, or TRANSPORT mode.
 These 3 power-up modes for the EXP jack will all accept MIDI Program Change messages to recall presets on Volante on the MIDI Channel that the pedal is set to.

 How to Set the EXP Jack to Accept 1/4″ MIDI

 Volante contains 300 preset locations, numbered sequentially from 0-299.
 Because MIDI Program Change messages have a maximum number of 128 (0-127) the presets are grouped into three MIDI patch banks.